timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/concept/runtime.md

 ## Define Functions

-The hashbrown JS runtime has the capability to define functions using the `createRuntimeFunction` function.
+The Hashbrown JS runtime has the capability to define functions using the `createRuntimeFunction` function.

 **Options**